-With the inclusion of the time domain increases also the training time.
+Let us also emphasize that neurcomp by Lu~\etAl~\cite{lu2021compressive} also supports super-resolution in the time domain, by sending the time domain directly as input to the network, see \autoref{fig:time:quantitative} purple.
+Neurcomp allows an accurate prediction of the timesteps from the training datasets, using the same compression ratio as fV-SRN, but fails to generalize to in-between timesteps.
+This can also be clearly seen in the qualitative comparison \autoref{fig:time:qualitative}c.
+We hypothesize that the time-interpolated latent grid acts as a regularizer in that regard.
+The importance of a time-varying latent grid is also supported by the following test, \autoref{fig:time:quantitative} red.
+Using the time encoding ``direct'', but with only a single keyframe for the grid, leads to inferior results.

+In total, fV-SRN allows for an efficient and plausible interpolation in time.
+The training time when including the time domain, however, increases drastically.
 Training a network on every 5\textsuperscript{th} timestep requires around 3:45h.
 Using every 2\textsuperscript{nd} timestep instead of every 5\textsuperscript{th} improves the quality of the interpolation (\autoref{fig:time:quantitative}b versus a), but the training time increases accordingly to almost $8$ hours.